-This recipe, which requires a blender, makes one medium (about 12-ounce) or two small (about 6-ounce) smoothies.
+This recipe, which requires a blender, makes one medium (about 12-ounces) or two small (about 6-ounce) smoothies.

 Freezing Ripe Bananas for Smoothies